-Can you really or should you ignore race, and culture when it comes to food?
-Particularly African American Soul Food?
-Do stereotypes dictate what you can expect from a particular restaurant at first glance?
-Do some Caucasian eaters really like bland food?
-My superficial and pseudo-racist answer is yes.
+Can you truly separate race and culture from food, especially when it comes to African American soul food?
+Do stereotypes influence our expectations of a restaurant at first glance?
+Do some Caucasian individuals genuinely prefer milder flavors?
+My initial, perhaps biased, answer is yes.

-I struggled to find parking at Alta West Adams, and that bugged me.
-Valet is $9, which in hindsight, I should have done to save myself the walk, and stress of looking for a street spot.
-When I entered Alta West Adams, the patrons in the dining room were majority Caucasian, which took me by surprise because I was told Alta was a black-owned soul food place with a twist.
-My date and I were there to celebrate her friend’s birthday, and we were escorted outside to meet our party.
-The decor of Alta’s is very similar to Yardbird in in Beverly Hills.
-I would not be surprised if the two share owners or business associates.
-Two “soul food-esqe restaurants in close proximity,” sounds basically like some white guy’s bad interpretation of soul food.
-Before anyone jumps down my throat for this seemingly racist post, I want to acknowledge that white people make incredible “soul food,” but then again, none of those white people live outside of the South.
-I love you, Paula; more butter please.
+I had trouble finding parking at Alta Adams, which was frustrating.
+Valet parking was $9, and in retrospect, I should have used it to save myself the walk and stress.
+When I entered, the dining room was mostly filled with Caucasian patrons, which surprised me.
+I had been told Alta was a Black-owned soul food restaurant with a twist.
+My date and I were there to celebrate her friend’s birthday, and we were led outside to join our group.
+The decor at Alta is very similar to Yardbird in Beverly Hills.
+It wouldn’t surprise me if they shared owners or business associates.
+Two “soul food-esque” restaurants in close proximity sounds like someone’s misguided interpretation of soul food.
+Before anyone criticizes this seemingly biased post, I want to acknowledge that individuals of any background can make excellent soul food.
+However, none of those individuals I’m thinking of live outside of the South.
+(Love you, Paula Deen!
+More butter, please.)

-I ordered the pork chop (which comes a la carte, as does the rest of the menu), the sweet potato something or other, and the mac and cheese.
-All of it was meh.
-The mac and cheese had some white bechamel sauce shit atop it, the pork chop was covered in some pico de gallo tomatoes crap, and it was under cooked and tough.
-The sweet potato, yam, thingy whatever the fuck was OK.
-Just OK.
+I ordered the pork chop (which comes à la carte, like everything else on the menu), the sweet potato dish, and the mac and cheese.
+All of it was mediocre.
+The mac and cheese had some sort of white sauce on top, the pork chop was covered in pico de gallo and was undercooked and tough.
+The sweet potato dish was just okay.

 P.S.
-The #Oxtails and rice dish was really good.
-The oxtails that is, not the rice!
-The rice was on par with the rest of the bullshit they serve.
+The oxtails and rice dish was actually good.
+The oxtails, that is, not the rice!
+The rice was on par with the rest of the disappointing food.

 | Blogs | 0 Comments